denzelrenner/LIFE4136-Group1-Rotation2/README.md

 bash ~/g46214_gatk_consensus_final.sh
 bash ~/g10577_gatk_consensus_final.sh
 ```
+One of the files produced from running the gatk_consensus_final scripts will produce a .dict file
+Note the conda environment used here was created and maintained by the Bioinformatics technician, as such I do not have the code ran to install the packages in that environment

 ## Protein Sequences
 Amongst the files produced from running the gatk consensus scripts there should be fasta files containing the entire consensus coding sequence for g46214 and g10577 in our diploids, tetraploids, and reference.
 Now that we have the nucleotide sequences, we can translate them to get our protein sequences.
 This can be accomplished by following the steps below.